StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 - **Having team members’ identities verified**

-To sign documents electronically, your team members will need to verify their identities.
+Your team members will need to verify their identities to sign documents electronically.
 Skribble offers various identification methods depending on your individual use case and the e-signature standard required.

 ..
 NOTE::
    You might find our `e-signature standards page`_ helpful.